joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Cut all faces and vertices of object below a moveable horizontal plane Subdivide
-	Basic dimensioning Ctrl +right click on two seperate object points to display the distance between them Detect if a named smartcard is inserted while the slicing window is open and enable the copy to sd card button Delete part from the parts library
+	Basic dimensioning Ctrl +right click on two seperate object points to display the distance between them Detect if a named memorycard is inserted while the slicing window is open and enable the copy to sd card button Delete part from the parts library
+	First cut of a morphable object tool. i.e. Make a shape thats 50% sphere and 50% pyramid etc

 Fixed
 	Prevent preset names being loaded twice in flexipathcontrol Somehow lost ability to rename file in solution.
 Fixed.
-	Stop shaped Wing using general platelet preset path strings
+	Stop shaped Wing using general platelet preset path strings Prevent exception if slicer log is empty.

 Changed
 	Make "Paste At" preserve the relative positions if there are multiple objects in the clipboard